Play Murder for Me

-Play Murder for Me is a 1990 Argentine-American crime drama film directed by Héctor Olivera.
+Play Murder for Me, also known as Negra medianoche ("Midnight Black" in English), is a 1990 Argentine-American crime drama film directed by Héctor Olivera and starring Jack Wagner, Tracy Scoggins, William Paul Burns, Rodolfo Ranni and Gerardo Romano.
 It was the last film in a series of 10 features that Roger Corman coproduced in Argentina in the mid-to-late 1980s.
 The screenplay was written by José Pablo Feinmann, with additional dialogue credited to Daryl Haney.

+Synopsis

+Tricia Merritt is the seductress wife of the dangerous American gangster Fred Merritt.
+When the couple travel to Buenos Aires, she runs into an old flame, jazz musician Paul Slater, who left USA years ago and is now working at a nightclub.
+Tricia and Paul rekindle their romance in hiding, and she proposes a plan to murder her husband and run away together.